 As shown in the above quote from an 11-year-old caregiver, being a caregiver requires training and guidance, particularly when the care involves complex symptoms and numerous assistive devices.
-Therefore, training the caregiver is a crucial aspect of both patient and caregiver well-being.
-However, as in many aspects of life as a young caregiver, they are often left out of caregiver training and education.
+Therefore, training the caregiver is a crucial aspect for both patient and caregiver well-being.
+However, young caregivers are often left out of caregiver training and education.

 Young caregivers don't always know what to do.
-They are frequently in a position to provide care for which they were not trained and often just "wing it."
+They are frequently put in a position to provide care for which they were not trained and often just "wing it."
 Moreover, the complicated assistive devices associated with ALS can be confusing and scary.
-Young caregivers may worry they are actually causing harm to the family member.
-This is an excellent opportunity to engage with the local ALS Association chapter or clinic around training and guidance for the youth.
+Young caregivers may worry they are causing harm to the family member.

 Many times, a nurse, physical therapist, occupational therapist, speech therapist, or health care professional will come to the home to provide guidance on best care practices, but the child or youth is overlooked as the caregiver.
 This is a missed opportunity to engage and train the youth.
-Even if the youth only has minimal involvement in some caregiving areas, such as using a feeding tube, or only rarely toilets the parent, they still need to know the proper way to transfer to the bathroom and how to thoroughly clean and care for a feeding tube.
+Even if the youth only have minimal involvement in some caregiving areas, such as using a feeding tube, or only rarely toilets the parent, they still need to know the proper way to transfer to the bathroom and how to thoroughly clean and care for a feeding tube.
+Request caregiving training sessions when the youth is available to participate.